Colorado State vs. New Mexico NCAA Football Odds, Plays and Insights | October 16, 2021

 New Mexico Stats and Trends

-- The Lobos have been underdogs by 10.5 points or more three times this season and have not covered the spread once.
+- The Lobos have yet to cover the spread this season when underdogs by 10.5 points or more in three chances.

-- New Mexico's games this year have gone over the total in two out of five opportunities (40%).

-- New Mexico is 0-1 against the spread and 2-0 overall when the team records more than 22 points.
+- New Mexico is 0-1 against the spread and 2-0 overall in games when it puts up more than 22 points.

-- This season the Lobos have turned the ball over nine times, four more than the Rams' takeaways (5).
+- The Lobos have turned the ball over nine times this season, four more turnovers than the Rams have forced (5).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.